 Finally, notice that during this entire time, He was repeatedly being tested by the devil.
-Any advance in the kingdom of God, any significant step toward the fulfillment of our calling in Christ, will be met by a counter assault by the enemy.
+Never forget that we are in a spiritual war.
+Any advance in the kingdom of God, ...any significant step toward the fulfillment of our calling in Christ..., will be met by a counter-assault by the enemy.
 Count on it.
 He is not giving up territory for nothing.
 He is looking for any opportunity to attack, and remove any threat we may pose to him.
 Do not be surprised (I Pet.
 4:12-19; 5:8,9).
 Be strong in the Lord, and be ready for the evil day, for it will come.
 But, if we are strong in the power of God, we will be able to stand firm in the day of testing (Eph.
 6:10-13).